Skip to main content

 Required activities include:

-• Conduct a community readiness assessment
+• Conduct a community needs and readiness assessment

 • Develop a tribal strategic action plan that includes universal, selective, targeted, and indicated prevention strategies